ppetrovtv/pine_script_docs/source/Public_Library.rst

 | 1.
 Open the script (the script will be unavailable for editing and
   will be colored lighter than normal):
 | |Open_the_script|
 | 2.
-Click “Save as”, enter the desired name and save a copy to your
+Click "Save as", enter the desired name and save a copy to your
   personal library:
 | |Save_as|

 |
 | A saved copy of the script will appear in the list of your scripts in
-  the Indicators window, “My Scripts” tab:
+  the Indicators window, "My Scripts" tab:
 | |My_Scripts|
 | Now you can open and edit the script.